Q. What are my obligations as an enrolled EB?

 A.

-EBs must ensure that all LCF funds received are spent compliantly; sufficient records of all LCF income and expenditure are maintained and statutory reporting requirements are met.
+EBs must ensure that all LCF funds are spent correctly, maintain thorough records of all LCF income and expenses, and meet all statutory reporting requirements.

 Q. What is forcible revocation?